mmnaderi/Projapp/README.md

 Projapp is a web application that you can use it for show your portfolio & projects.
 With this application you can publish your free & premium products and you can show status of your projects progress to other people.

 ## Installation
-1. First download the latest version of Projapp from Github or <http://projapp.mmnaderi.ir>.
+1. First download the latest version of Projapp from Github.
 2. Then upload & extract Projapp files.
 3. Create database.
 4. Edit ```config.php``` in main directory.
 Find this section in file and edit this: